Lübeck disaster

-From 1929 to 1933, 251 infants in Lübeck, northern Germany, were given three doses of the BCG vaccine against tuberculosis, which was accidentally contaminated with the bacteria responsible for the disease.
-173 later developed signs of the illness and 72 died.
+From 1929 to 1933, 251 infants in Lübeck, northern Germany, were given three doses of the oral BCG vaccine against tuberculosis, which was accidentally contaminated with the bacteria responsible for the disease.
+173 later developed signs of the illness and 77 died.
+It was initially thought that of the 77, only 72 died of TB causes.

 Contaminated vaccine

 This vaccine itself was initially blamed, until an inquiry headed by Bruno Lange of the Robert Koch Institute and Ludwig Lange of the Ministry of Health identified contamination as the cause.
 The event later became known as the Lübeck disaster, or in German, the Lübecker Impfunglück (Lübeck vaccine disaster).
 Major scientific journals worldwide commented on the disaster and subsequent trials of the medical staff, such as The Lancet and the Journal of the American Medical Association.